 Introduction

-taphylococci and mammaliicocci are the predominant pathogens causing intramammary infections in dairy animals globally.
+Staphylococci and mammaliicocci are the predominant pathogens causing intramammary infections in dairy animals globally.
+This group includes the major mastitis pathogen Staph. aureus, and a heterogeneous group of bacteria known as the non-aureus staphylococci and mammaliicocci (NASM).
+On many herds that have controlled major mastitis pathogens such as staph aureus, NASM have become the predominant intramammary pathogens.
 For many dairy farms that have implemented modern mastitis control practices minimizing the effects of bacteria considered to be “major” pathogens, the leading contributor to bulk tank milk SCC on farms with good milk quality is mammary gland infections due to NASM (Schukken et al., 2009).
 NASM cow-level prevalence in one U.S. study was 71% (Jenkins et al., 2019), and quarter-level prevalences of 11, 26, 21, and 33% have been reported in Canada, the U.S., and Belgium (Condas et al., 2017a; Rowe et al., 2019; Wuytack et al., 2020; Valckenier et al., 2021).
 Although primarily associated with cases of subclinical mastitis (Persson Waller et al., 2011; Heikkilä et al., 2018), NASM are also capable of causing clinical mastitis (Taponen et al., 2007; Simojoki et al., 2009; Verbeke et al., 2014; Condas et al., 2017b; Wuytack et al., 2020).
-Taken as a group, NASM intramammary infections (IMI) likely have no detrimental effect on milk yield (Tomazi et al., 2015; Valckenier et al., 2020) and can have a high rate of spontaneous cure (Taponen et al., 2007; Valckenier et al., 2020), but the ability of NASM to increase somatic cell count (SCC) is well-established (Supré et al., 2011; Tomazi et al., 2015; Condas et al., 2017b; Valckenier et al., 2019), as well as their ability to persist for long periods of time in the udder (Piessens et al., 2011; Nyman et al., 2018; Valckenier et al., 2021).
+Taken as a group, NASM intramammary infections (IMI) likely have minimal detrimental effect on milk yield (Tomazi et al., 2015; Valckenier et al., 2020) and can have a high rate of spontaneous cure (Taponen et al., 2007; Valckenier et al., 2020), but the ability of NASM to increase somatic cell count (SCC) is well-established (Supré et al., 2011; Tomazi et al., 2015; Condas et al., 2017b; Valckenier et al., 2019), as well as their ability to persist for long periods of time in the udder (Piessens et al., 2011; Nyman et al., 2018; Valckenier et al., 2021).

 NASM are an incredibly heterogenous group of bacteria, with studies identifying at least 25 different species as causing IMI in dairy cattle (Condas et al., 2017a; De Visscher et al., 2017).
 Different NASM species vary widely in both their epidemiology and ecology; some are considered primarily host-adapted (colonizing the skin or udder), while others are primarily found in the cow’s environment (as reviewed in De Buck et al., 2021).
 Certain species have been associated with stall surfaces, air, and unused sawdust bedding material (Piessens et al., 2011), some with different facility types (Condas et al., 2017a), and others with environmental contamination and poor teat hygiene at milking time (De Visscher et al., 2016; De Visscher et al., 2017).
 NASM species also differ in how they behave as intramammary pathogens; the ability to cause persistent infections varies by species (Nyman et al., 2018; Valckenier et al., 2021), as well as the presence of antimicrobial resistance determinants (Frey et al., 2013; Fergestad et al., 2021), virulence potential (Naushad et al., 2019; França et al., 2021), and interaction with a host’s immune system (Åvall-Jääskeläinen et al., 2013; Breyne et al., 2015).
 Perhaps most importantly for the overall udder health status of a dairy farm as measured by bulk tank SCC, NASM species also vary in the degree to which they cause an inflammatory reaction in the udder (Supré et al., 2011; Nyman et al., 2018; Wuytack et al., 2020; Taponen et al., 2022).